Skarun27/Heartbeat-Tactic/README.md

 - Rule 1: Do not embed a failure in a static if statement.
 The failure must be random and it must cause the process crash, avoid making the process sleep.
 - Rule 2: Implement send/receive/monitoring functions on different processes
 - Rule 3: Select a relevant domain: Monitoring connections, Monitoring process, …
-- Rule 4: Use inter-process communication mechanisms and remote method invocations; solutions based on networking protocols (e.g. UPD etc.) are not considered for this assignment.
+- Rule 4: Use inter-process communication mechanisms and remote method invocations; solutions based on networking protocols (e.g. UDP etc.) are not considered for this assignment.

 ## Modules
 - Faulthandler: Handling the error in log file